So I have this bathroom.

 Then we would try to fit it into place like a puzzle.

 We literally lost it.

 We were laughing so hard that we had tears in our eyes.

 Oh wait, maybe we were crying.

-And that is when we said, "OMG this is sooo why people pay other people to do these things".
+OMG, this is sooo why people pay other people to do these things!!

 And that is when we also said:

-Whilst Rebecca is laboring away with the templates.
+Here is a picture of me enjoying my new floors whilst Rebecca is laboring away with the templates.

-I absolutely love this so much.
+I absolutely love this.

 You have no idea.